microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_helm/_index.md

 ## Deploy GitOps configurations and perform Helm-based GitOps flow on Cluster API as an Azure Arc Connected Cluster (Flux v2)

-The following README will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a Cluster API which is projected as an Azure Arc-connected cluster resource.
+The following Jumpstart scenario will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a Cluster API which is projected as an Azure Arc-connected cluster resource.

 In this guide, you will deploy & attach two GitOps configurations to your cluster, a cluster-level config to deploy [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/) and a namespace-level config to deploy the "Hello World" Azure Arc web application on your Kubernetes cluster.
 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow takes effect.